pelican-plugins/mau-reader/README.md

 }
 ```

-and if you want to limit that to only headers of level 1 and 2 you can use
+… and if you want to limit that to only headers of level 1 and 2 you can use:

 ``` python
 MAU = {